gruns/utilbin/README.md

 utilbind build <utility> [web | native]
 ```

-To build every utility for the web and native, run
+To build every utility, for both the web and native, run

 ```
 utilbind build all